 With descriptors, this difficulty does not arise.
 When Alice measures her particle, Alice's descriptor evolves into a sum of two relative descriptors, each of which indicates a definite outcome.
 The particle’s descriptor is also affected by the measurement, but nothing else changes.
 Bob and all other systems not involved in Alice’s measurement remain completely unaffected, in line with the principle of locality.
 When Bob measures his particle, he likewise evolves locally into two instances.

 Crucially, at this stage, the Alice who measured~`$\uparrow$' is not yet identified with the Bob who measured~`$\uparrow$'; the sets of branches are generated independently and locally.\footnote{From Alice’s and Bob’s relative descriptors at this point, one can predict what would happen if they later generated a joint record of outcomes.
-But this predictive power merely reflects determinism: future configurations follow from past states and the dynamics.
-Immediately after the measurements, no system yet encodes the joint outcomes.} Only when Alice and Bob later compare results—an interaction that must itself be treated quantum mechanically—do the local branches merge into common branches.
+But this predictive power merely reflects determinism: future configurations follow from past states and the dynamics. } Only when Alice and Bob later compare results—an interaction that must itself be treated quantum mechanically—do the local branches merge into common branches.
 This comparison is crucial for explaining Bell locally, to which I now turn.
 See Refs.~\cite{kuypers2021everettian, kuypers2024restoring} for further discussion of local branching with descriptors.